Zerasolar/06-23-dvd_owners/README.markdown

     -Create a anime without a title
-    -Create a member with a username, but no name (optional) -Create a media without an format id and anime id(optional) -Create a format with out a name
+    -Create a member with a username, but no name (optional) -Create a media without an format id and anime id(optional) -Create a format without a name
     -Create two of the same username(optional)
     -Create two of the same title(optional)